shermanlo77/oxwasp_phd/README.md

 ## Abstract
 X-ray computed tomography can be used for defect detection in additive manufacturing.
 Typically, several x-ray projections of the product at hundreds of angles are used to reconstruct the object in 3D to look for any defects.
 The process can be time-consuming.
 This thesis aims to investigate if it is possible to conduct defect detection from a single projection to speed up the process.
 An additive manufacturing test sample was created with voids to see if they can be detected.

 The uncertainty of the projection was modelled using a compound Poisson distribution.
 This arises from x-ray photon arrivals being a Poisson process and each photon has random energy.
-This resulted in a linear relationship between the mean and variance of the grey value in the projection, which was used for variance prediction and to quantify the uncertainty.
+This results in a linear relationship between the mean and variance of the grey values in the projection.
 Fitting of the compound Poisson distribution using the expectation-maximisation algorithm was unsuccessful due to identifiability issues with the model.
+Instead, a gamma-distributed generalised linear model was fitted onto sample variance-mean data and used for variance prediction to quantify the uncertainty.

-Software, called *aRTist*, was used to simulate the projection and compared with the obtained projection.
-The comparison was done under the face of uncertainty by treating each pixel as a hypothesis test.
-To overcome the imperfections of the simulation, the empirical null filter was used to cater for the model misspecification so that sensible inference was achieved.
+Software, called \emph{aRTist}, was used to simulate the projection and compared with the experimental projection in the face of uncertainty by treating each pixel as a hypothesis test.
+To overcome the imperfections of the simulation, the empirical null filter was used to cater for model misspecification so that sensible inference was achieved.
+This was done by locally normalising the test statistics using the mode.
 Voids with diameters in the order of millimetres were detectable.

 This thesis is a contribution to real-time quality control in additive manufacturing.